supertray/website/src/content/home/en.md

   - headline: Design-Driven
     paragraph: Developed with design in mind, Supertray has an intuitive user interface to provide an enjoyable working environment.
     icon: window

+joinWaitlist:
+  copy: If you’re interested we would love to have you on our bord when we launch open source later this year.
+Join our waitlist and we will notify you as soon as we are ready to launch.
+  cta: Join the Waitlist
 ---